pwned-cpp/basicNmap/README.md

 ./install.sh

+pip3 install -r requirements.txt

-python3 nmap.py
+python3 nsnmap.py

-use nano and edit "ns.scan()" with the ip address wanted then press Ctrl-x
+use nano and edit "ns.scan('')" with the ip address wanted then press Ctrl-x

 note: run as root!